rrath-compumatrice/ImageSearch/README.md

 # ImageSearch
-ImageSearch

-This is a sample project to search music album details and dispaly them in a tableview.
+This is a sample project to search music album details and dispaly them as a list.
 This project demonstartes use of "UITableview" for dispaly of search results, and "Afnetworking" to call the API and JSON parsing of response.

 This Project is using below Cocoapods dependencies.